greim/hoxy/readme.markdown

 Getting Started
 ---------------

+Make sure node is installed on your system.
 Clone this project.
 Then, stand in the project dir and type:

     node hoxy.js <port>